 Within the results screen I can see the list of my results in the middle panel, with the available filters above and the media information of the contact highlighted in the right-hand panel.

-If I switch to see recent coverage on the right-hand panel, I can see the actual content written by this journalist and even use the filter to identify content specifically mentioning plastic.
+If I switch to see recent coverage on the right-hand panel, I can see the actual content written by this journalist and even use the filter to identify the content containing my keywords.

 If you are an Agility Monitoring user, you can save and work with mentions and create monitoring topics as if you were in the monitoring module.
 I can also use the media type filter to target articles rather than social media posts, if that is my preference.